davidcphan/info90010/README.md

 3. Enable Developer mode on the top right corner
 4. Select "Load unpacked" button on the top left
 5. Select the extension folder
+6. Now you can pin the extension and click on the icon to see the UI